daisiesforamouse/website/wiki/markdown/Mathematical Computation I.md

 We can read off many important quantities/spaces from the SVD.
 Let $A = U \Sigma V^*$ be a SVD, with only $r$ nonzero singular values.

 - The rank is the number of nonzero singular values.
-- The absolute value of the determinant is the product of the signular values.
+- The absolute value of the determinant is the product of the singular values.
 - The two norm is the maximum singular value.
 - Set $\sigma = (\sigma_1, \dots, \sigma_n)$; then the Frobenius norm of $A$ is $\| \sigma \|_2$, and we call the general case of this the **Schatten norm**, e.g. $\| A \|_{S, p} = \| \sigma \|_p$; the case of $p = 1$ is also called the **nuclear norm**.
 - The Ky Fan $(p, k)$ norm for an integer $1 \leq k \leq \infty$ is